 Sources of cigarettes for students in Grades 6-9

-In 2012-13, when smokers in Grades 6-9 were asked where they usually got their cigarettes, most reported obtaining them from social sources.
-One third of smokers usually asked someone to buy cigarettes for them, or bought them from a friend or someone else.
-Nearly as many reported being given cigarettes by a friend, family member or someone else, or taking them from a family member.
-Approximately one in four smokers reported usually purchasing cigarettes from a store themselves (Figure 9.1).
+In 2014-15, when smokers in grades 6-9 were asked where they usually got their cigarettes, most reported obtaining them from social sources.
+Nearly one-quarter of smokers usually asked someone to buy cigarettes for them, and another 20% bought them from a friend or someone else.
+More than one-quarter reported being given cigarettes by a friend, family member or someone else, or taking them from a family member (Figure 9.1).

 Figure 9.1 data table with 95% confidence intervals

 |Buy myself at a store, or from a friend or someone else||37.3 [23.9-50.6]|